-J. Sidney Davenport, 56, has been a Director of the Company since its organization in December 1987.
-He was a Vice President of The Ryland Group, Inc., a publicly-owned corporation engaged in residential housing construction and mortgage-related financial services, from March 1981 to January 1998.
+J. Sidney Davenport, 57, has been a Director of the Company since its organization in December 1987.
+Mr. Davenport retired from The Ryland Group, Inc., a publicly-owned corporation engaged in residential housing construction and mortgage-related financial services, where he was a Vice President from March 1981 to January 1998.
 Mr. Davenport was Executive Vice President of Ryland Mortgage Company from April 1992 to January 1998.
 Mr. Davenport served as a Director of Mentor Income Fund, Inc., a publicly-traded closed-end mutual fund, from June 1992 to August 1993.

-Richard C. Leone, 57, has been a Director of the Company since January 1988.
-He currently is the President of The Twentieth Century Fund, a tax-exempt research foundation engaged in economic, political and social policy studies.
+Richard C. Leone, 58, has been a Director of the Company since January 1988.
+He currently is the President of The Century Foundation, formerly The Twentieth Century Fund, Inc., a tax-exempt research foundation engaged in economic, political and social policy studies.
 Mr. Leone is also a Director of seven Dreyfus mutual funds.

-Thomas H. Potts, 48, has been President and a Director of the Company since its organization in December 1987.
+Thomas H. Potts, 49, has been President and a Director of the Company since its organization in December 1987.
 Prior to that, Mr. Potts served in various positions on behalf of The Ryland Group, Inc. Mr. Potts served as Treasurer of The Ryland Group, Inc. from May 1987 until April 1992, Executive Vice President of Ryland Acceptance Corporation ("Ryland Acceptance") from November 1987 until April 1992, and Executive Vice President, and previously Senior Vice President of Ryland Mortgage Company from April 1991 until April 1992.
 Mr. Potts also served as President and Director of Mentor Income Fund, Inc. from its inception in December 1988 until June 1992.